Numenorean/RenderSVG/README.md

-Make request to the http://localhost:26497/svg2png?width=450&height=150&r=0&g=0&b=0&a=255&addBackground=true Where width and height are render size settings(must multiply or devide by the same value) r,g,b - colour channels must be from 0 to 255(read wiki) a - alpha channel, don't change it if you don't know what it does addBackground - if false then result image is without background background defines with r,g,b,a parameters
+Make request to the http://localhost:26497/svg2png?width=450&height=150&r=0&g=0&b=0&a=255&addBackground=true Where width and height are render size settings(must multiply or devide by the same value) r,g,b - colour channels must be from 0 to 255(read wiki) a - alpha channel, don't change it if you don't know what it is addBackground - if false then result image is without background background defines with r,g,b,a parameters
 Main svg data is transmitted via base64 encoding in json format e.g.